openshift-psap/specfem-client/documentation/specfem_blog.md

 last, Specfem mesher is executed on the OpenShift cluster.

-The last missing bit required to properly run Specfem mesher is a shared (`ReadWriteMany` access mode) filesystem.
+The last missing bit required to properly run Specfem mesher is a shared filesystem (`ReadWriteMany` access mode).
 Each of the mesher processes store their mesh database in this volume, and the lead mesher process writes a header file (`values_from_mesher.h`) required to build the solver (more in this in the next section).
-The setup of this shared filesystem is out of the scope of this article and GO client, so the name of a compliant stage class should be set [in the configuration resource] (see [Amazon EFS] for instance).
+The setup of this shared filesystem is out of the scope of this article.
+In our GO client, the name of a compliant stage class should be set [in the configuration resource] (see [Red Hat OCS] or [Amazon EFS] for instance).

 Finally, the `MPIJob` is [created][mpi_created] and [awaited][mpi_awaited].
 As a side node, OpenMPI executions seem never